Overview of Michigan Taxes

 If you’ve had an on-the-books job before, you’re probably familiar with the basics of payroll taxes.
 These include the 6.2% for Social Security taxes and the 1.45% for Medicare taxes that your employer withholds from your earnings each pay period.
-Your employer matches those contributions.
-Any earnings over $200,000 will be subject to a 0.9% Medicare surtax (your employer doesn’t match this).
+Your employer also matches those contributions so that the total contributions are double what you pay.
+Any earnings over $200,000 are subject to a 0.9% Medicare surtax (your employer doesn’t match this).
 Together, these taxes make up what are called FICA taxes.

-Your employer will also withhold money to pre-pay your federal income taxes.
+Your employer also withholds money to pre-pay your federal income taxes.
 On the W-4 form you file with your employer, you indicate how much your employer should withhold from your paychecks.
-Your marital status, the number of dependents you have, whether you claim exemption from withholding and the number of allowances you claim all affect how much your employer withholds from your paychecks.
+Your marital status, the number of dependents you have and the number of allowances you claim all affect how much your employer withholds from your paychecks.
 Of course, your pay frequency will also affect the size of your paycheck, with those who are paid monthly getting bigger checks than those who are paid biweekly.

 FICA taxes and income taxes are mandatory.
 There’s no getting around them.
 But there are some other deductions from your paycheck that are not mandatory.
-These include deductions to cover the premiums for an employer-sponsored insurance plan, as well as contributions to a 401(k), a Health Savings Account (HSA), a Flexible Spending Account (FSA) or any other pre-tax benefit programs, such as for commuter benefits or 529 plans.
+These include deductions to cover the premiums for an employer-sponsored insurance plan, as well as contributions to a 401(k), a health savings account (HSA), a flexible spending account (FSA) or any other pre-tax benefit programs, such as for commuter benefits or 529 college savings plans.

-Looking for a mortgage to purchase a home in Michigan?
+Looking to purchase a home in Michigan?
 Our guide to Michigan mortgage rates will help you better understand the details about getting a new mortgage as you prepare for your relocation.